 will become the market leaders and reap most of the profit.”

 Products and production systems should be designed to scale production volume quickly by designing for

-all aspects of manufacturability which must be:
+all aspects of manufacturability:

 available throughout the anticipated lifespan of the product to avoid